 To many locals, it’s a wonderful time to hear the whisper of the winds, feel the cool fresh air of the sunset and observe the daily lifestyle of locals.
 When the night is getting darker and darker, tourists can involve in the crowd who are eager to come back home after a hard-working day.

 You also catch sights of locals floating in their boat to go fishing along Red River.
-If lucky, you can buy some fresh fish caught from locals with a reasonable price and high quality.
+If lucky, you can buy some fresh fish caught from locals at a reasonable price and high quality.
 How amazing, right?

 Constructed in 1899 – 1902, Long Bien Bridge was opened in 1903, which was known as “the bridge connects two centuries”.

-- The critical placement was the reason why this bridge was severely bombarded during Vietnam War.
+- The critical placement was the reason why this bridge was severely bombarded during the Vietnam War.
 The first attack of the invaders took place in 1967.

 - It was unusable for a year then due to serious damage of 7 spans and 4 large pillars after 10 bombs.

 In May 1972, it fell victim to one of the first coordinated attacks using laser-guided “smart bombs”.
-Long Bien bridge was bombed four times, 1,500m of bridge were damaged and 2 piers were destroyed
+Long Bien bridge was bombed four times, 1,500m of the bridge were damaged and 2 piers were destroyed

-5. Unique architecture of Long Bien bridge
+The Unique Architecture of Long Bien Bridge in Hanoi

 Designed by the architects Daydé & Pillé, Long Bien Bridge was one of the longest bridges in Asia at that time.

-The construction design is resembles the design of the Tolbiac Bridge in District 13, Paris on the Paris – Orleans railway.
+The construction design resembles the design of the Tolbiac Bridge in District 13, Paris on the Paris – Orleans railway.

-30,000 m3 of stone and metal were used with the amount of money was up to 6,200,000 French francs.
+30.000 cubic meters of stone and metal were used with the amount of money was up to 6.200.000 French francs.

 The bridge for the railroads runs in the middle.
 Both sides are roads for motor vehicles and walkways.